seelystreet/backup-seelystreet.github.io/content/conditions/_index.md

 * Check-in is from 3.00pm through until 10.00pm after which there is a &#36;25.00 fee for late check-in.
 * Check-Out is by 11.00am promptly unless by special arrangement.

-**Children and Extra Bed Policy**

-This policy defines the possibility of accommodating children and the availability of extra beds.
-If you do not want to offer extra beds at all, please use the bed type “no extra beds available”.

 **All children are welcome.**